-The 2018 Spring basbeall season will run from mid-April to mid-June.
-Player assessment for the 2018 Spring Season is scheduled for March 17, 2018 (Minors and Majors only).
+The 2021 Spring baseball season will run from April to mid-June.
+Player assessment for the 2021 Spring Season will be scheduled in March 2020 (Minors and Majors only).

 Q: What division should I sign my child up for?

-All of WHYBL’s Divisions are based on the player’s age as of 4/30/18 for ages 6 – 12 and 12/31/18 for age 5.
+All of WHYBL’s Divisions are based on the player’s age as of 4/30/2021 for ages 4 – 12 (must turn 5 by 12/31/2021).
 Normally, 5 and 6 year olds play in the Training League, 7 and 8 year olds play in the Instructional League, 9 and 10 year olds play in the Minor League and 11 and 12 year olds play in the Major League.
 However, some 8 and 10 year old players may be selected to play in a higher division based on their skill level (see “Playing Up” below”).
 Other factors may apply so please contact a League Vice President listed below with any specific questions.

 Q: Can my child play with friends?

-Teams in the Training and Instructional leagues are organized exclusively by elementary school and buddy requests.
-Buddy requests can be noted on the registration form.
-Teams in the Minor League are organized predominantly by elementary school but also consider playing ability to attempt to balance teams.
-School and buddy requests are not used for the Major League level.
-Those teams are picked through a draft process and players on those teams will play together for 2 – 3 years forming new friendships.
+Teams in the Training and Instructional leagues are organized exclusively by elementary school and friend requests.
+Friend requests can be noted on the registration form.
+Teams in the Minor League are organized predominantly by elementary school but also consider playing ability to best balance teams.
+School and friend requests are not used for the Major League level.
+Major League teams are selected using a draft process.

 Q: Will my child have to try out?